jiffyclub/snakeviz/docs/docs/index.md

 - SnakeViz will sometimes be unable to create a visualization and will show an error.
     This is usually because the visualization is too complex.
-    You can make a simpler graph by increasing the cutoff or reducing the depth.
+    You can make a simpler graph by increasing the cutoff, reducing the depth, or profiling a smaller subsection of your code.

+## Contact

+If you'd like to contribute to SnakeViz you can [fork it on GitHub][gh].
+Please report issues on the [GitHub issue tracker][issues].

 [cProfile]: https://docs.python.org/3.4/library/profile.html#module-cProfile
 [RunSnakeRun]: http://www.vrplumber.com/programming/runsnakerun/